Agent skill for spec-mobile-react-native - invoke with $agent-spec-mobile-react-native

 14%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill is dominated by an excessively large YAML frontmatter full of configuration fields that don't translate to actionable guidance for Claude.
-The body content is thin, consisting mostly of generic best practices Claude already knows and a single basic component example.
-It lacks concrete workflows, validation steps, specific commands for common tasks, and any progressive disclosure structure.
+This skill is heavily padded with an oversized YAML frontmatter full of fields that don't translate to actionable Claude behavior, while the actual body content is thin and generic.
+The best practices and responsibilities listed are things Claude already knows, and the single component example, while executable, is basic boilerplate.
+The skill lacks concrete workflows, validation steps, and any progressive disclosure structure.

 Suggestions